-- The institution is accredited by the Western Association of Schools and Colleges Senior College and University Commission or another of the six regional accrediting associations.
+- The institution is accredited by the Western Association of Schools and Colleges or another of the six regional accrediting associations.
 A copy of a letter from the accrediting association must be submitted with the IIA application as verification. - The institution is a public school, school district, or county office of education and has received approval of sponsorship from the agency's governing board.
-Verification must be submitted in the form of a letter or board minutes signed by the superintendent or CEO of

-- the agency with the IIA application. - The institution is neither of the above and is preparing to offer STEM (Science, Technology, Engineering and Math) programs pursuant to Education Code §44227.2.
-Additional requirements are necessary for institutions applying under this category.
+Verification must be submitted in the form of a letter or board minutes signed by the superintendent or CEO of the agency with the IIA application. - The institution is neither of the above and is preparing to offer STEM (Science, Technology, Engineering and Math) programs pursuant to Education Code §44227.2.
+Additional requirements, as noted on the Commission's webpage, are necessary for institutions applying under this category.